 In an effort to maintain the professional status of Bright Horizons staff, and to prevent any potential conflict of interest, Bright Horizons strongly discourages babysitting by center staff.
 If, however, a center staff member elects to babysit for a family, all such activities must occur outside center premises and with the understanding that such arrangements and payment for services are solely between the staff member and the child's family, and that Bright Horizons is in no way responsible for the child's care in connection with these activities.
 Such arrangements are not sanctioned by the center, by the corporate sponsor, or by Bright Horizons.
-Babysitting should not interfere with the staff member's center schedule or extend the child's schedule beyond normally scheduled hours.
+Babysitting should not interfere with the staff member's center schedule.
 If a babysitting arrangement is made between a staff member and a family, the family is required to complete a Babysitting Release Form, which can be supplied by center management.